Therapy for Adults

 • Inference-Based Cognitive Behavioral Therapy (I-CBT or IBT)

-• Habit Reversal Training (HRT) and Comprehensive Behavioral Intervention for Tics (CBIT)
+• Habit Reversal Training (HRT), Comprehensive Behavioral Treatment (ComB), and Comprehensive Behavioral Intervention for Tics (CBIT)